 Jesus had already warned of false prophets (Matt.
 24: 1; Mk.
 13: 22), and this may have been the communication from the Holy Spirit that Paul was speaking of.
 However, Paul himself received messages directly from the Spirit some of which were warnings about apostasy (Acts 20: 29-30; 2 Thes.
 2: 3).
 That "the later times" were already present when Paul wrote is evident from his description of them.
 Some professing believers would fall away from the faith by believing in false doctrines, and this was already happening in the early church.
-Christians today are also living in the later times are better known as the "last days" (cf. Acts 2: 17; 2 Tim.
+Christians today are also living in the later times between the death, resurrection, and ascension of Christ and His second coming.
+The later times are better known as the "last days" (cf. Acts 2: 17; 2 Tim.
 3: 1; Heb.
 1: 2; James 5: 3; 2 Pet.
 3: 3).